cnboonhan/cnboonhan.github.io/_posts/2025-12-31-Speeding-Up-Downlods-using-Multiple-WANs-on-Raspberry-Pi.md

   - Infrastructure
 ---

 We may often find ourselves in situations needing to download large files.
-However, our download link may not always have enough bandwidth, or we could be rate-limited.
+However, our download link may not always have enough bandwidth, or we could be rate-limited by the WAN provider.
 Wireless@SGx, for example, is widely used but has a limit of 5Mbps (although practically it could reach 30Mbps).
 How could we improve this?

 # Idea
 Large downloads are often the result of having to download multiple files in aggregate.
 For example, a model checkpoint download often contains multiple `.safetensor` files.
-If we have multiple authenticated WANs on a router, we should be able to load balance the individual downloads among these WANs.
+If we have multiple authenticated WANs on a router, we should be able to load balance the individual downloads among these WANs and utilize a larger overall bandwidth.

 # Requirements
 In this example, I am utilizing two WANs links.
 One link will use the onboard Wifi chipset.
 Another link will use USB tethering from a phone.
 Modify accordingly if you increase number of WANs / use Ethernet etc.